-In this issue you'll find a summary of the accounts for the NEPF for the year ending 31 December 2015, as well as information on investments and funding and a reminder of how the NEPF is run.
+In this issue you'll find a summary of the accounts for the NEPF for the year ending 31 December 2016, as well as information on investments and funding and a reminder of how the NEPF is run.

-The global economy faced a number of challenges during 2015 - financial markets were volatile; the Chinese economy slowed down; and inflation and interest rates remained low.
-In spite of these difficulties, we are pleased to report that the value of the NEPF increased modestly during the year to €150.4 million at 31 December 2015.
-The overall funding level also improved to 110% at that same date on a long-term funding basis.
+We are pleased to report that the value of the NEPF increased modestly during the year to €156.2 million at 31 December 2016.
+The overall funding level also improved to 114% at that same date on a long-term funding basis.